+There are an estimated 370 million Indigenous people in the world, living across 90 countries.
+They make up less than 5 percent of the world’s population but protect over 80% of the world’s biodiversity.
 They speak an overwhelming majority of the world’s estimated 7,000 languages and represent 5,000 different cultures.
 To this day they retain social, cultural, economic and political characteristics that are distinct from those of the dominant societies in which they live.

+They have sought recognition of their identities, way of life and their right to traditional lands and natural resources for centuries, but their rights have been repeatedly violated by colonial powers, extractive industries and other forms of exploitation.
 Their resistance movements and cries for help have too often been ignored, which is why we need to stand united.
 Both for the protection of these marginalised cultures, the heritage they represent and for the protection of the environment, for all of humanity!

 What we do

-Some of our Projects
+Take a look at some of our Projects

 For the Mind

 Protecting Indigenous peoples and their lands is our highest priority.
 But if we want to create lasting change that creates a sustainable and prosperous world for all life, we need a shift in how people everywhere think and act.
 Indigenous knowledge and ways of seeing the world are not remnants of the past, they are the way forward!
 This is why we are excited to share with you sources of great inspiration from Indigenous peoples all around the world.
 Take a look to find ideas often applicable for our own lives, and don’t be hesitant to share in your communities!